bobhamelers/BobHamelers-FinalProject-CountryInfo/DESIGN.md

 ### Paragraph Summary
 1. Visual Comprehensive Design of Minimum Viable Product (MVP)
 2. Diagram of Utility Modules, Classes and Functions
-3. List of APIs and Frameworks or Plugins
+3. List of APIs and Frameworks or Plugins or Pods or Libraries
 4. List of Data Sources
 5. List of Database Tables and Fields (and their Types)